MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/naming-and-tagging.md

 Some resource names, such as PaaS services with public endpoints or virtual machine DNS labels, have global scopes, which means that they must be unique across the entire Azure platform.

 Resource names have length limits.
 Balancing the context embedded in a name with its scope and length is important when you develop your naming conventions.
-For more information about naming rules for allowed characters, scopes, and name lengths for resource types, see [Naming conventions for Azure resources](https://docs.microsoft.com/azure/architecture/best-practices/resource-naming).
+For more information, see [Naming rules and restrictions for Azure resources](https://docs.microsoft.com/azure/azure-resource-manager/management/resource-name-rules).

 ### Recommended naming components